-- (1) Represents shares that could be purchased pursuant to the exercise of option awards vested as of and within 60 days of March 31, 2011. - (2) Represents outstanding shares plus the options set forth in the previous column. - (3) Includes 250,000 shares of common stock held by the Gregory A. Demopulos Annuity Trust, of which Dr. Gregory A. Demopulos is the sole trustee and annuitant. - (4) Includes 146,872 shares of common stock held by Aspiri Enterprises LLC, of which Mr. Aspiri is the managing partner and a member. - (5) Includes 164,382 shares of common stock held by The Demopulos Family Trust, of which Dr. Peter A. Demopulos is the trustee and a beneficiary along with his mother and sister.
-Dr. Peter A. Demopulos disclaims beneficial ownership of the shares held by The Demopulos Family Trust except to the extent of his pecuniary interest therein. - (6) Includes 493,102 shares of common stock held by Aravis Venture I, L.P.
-Mr. Tripet holds the title of director of Aravis General Partner Ltd., which serves as general partner of Aravis Venture I, L.P.
-Mr. Tripet disclaims beneficial ownership of these shares, except to the extent of his proportionate pecuniary interest therein.
+(1) Represents shares that could be purchased pursuant to the exercise of option awards vested as of and within 60 days of March 31, 2012.

+(2) Represents outstanding shares plus the options set forth in the previous column.

+(3) Includes 102,521 shares of common stock held by the Gregory A. Demopulos Annuity Trust, of which Dr. Gregory A. Demopulos is the sole trustee and annuitant.

+(4) Includes 146,872 shares of common stock held by Aspiri Enterprises LLC, of which Mr. Aspiri is the managing partner and a member.

+(5) Includes 164,382 shares of common stock held by The Demopulos Family Trust, of which Dr. Peter A. Demopulos is the trustee and a beneficiary along with his mother and sister.
+Dr. Peter A. Demopulos disclaims beneficial ownership of the shares held by The Demopulos Family Trust except to the extent of his pecuniary interest therein.

-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+SECTION 16(a) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE

 Section 16(a) of the Exchange Act of 1934, as amended, requires our officers and directors and persons who own more than 10% of a registered class of our equity securities to file reports of ownership on Form 3 and changes in ownership on Form 4 or Form 5 with the SEC.
 Such officers, directors, and 10% shareholders are also required to furnish us with copies of all Section 16(a) forms they file.
-Based solely on our review of the copies of such forms we received, we believe that during the 2010 fiscal year all Section 16(a) filing requirements applicable to our officers, directors, and 10% shareholders were satisfied.
+Based solely on our review of the copies of such forms we received, we believe that during the 2011 fiscal year all Section 16(a) filing requirements applicable to our officers, directors, and 10% shareholders were satisfied.

-PROPOSAL 4 -- RATIFICATION OF OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM
+PROPOSAL 2 - RATIFICATION OF OUR INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM

 The audit committee of our board of directors has appointed Ernst & Young LLP as our independent registered public accounting firm for the current year and the board of directors is asking our shareholders to ratify that appointment.
 Although current laws, rules and regulations, as well as the charter of the audit committee, require our independent registered public accounting firm to be engaged, retained and supervised by the audit committee, the board considers the selection of the independent registered public accounting firm to be an important matter of shareholder concern and is submitting the selection of Ernst & Young for ratification by shareholders as a matter of good corporate practice.
 If the shareholders do not ratify the selection of Ernst & Young as our independent registered public accounting firm, the audit committee will consider this vote in determining whether or not to continue the engagement of Ernst & Young.
-Representatives of Ernst & Young are expected to be present at the 2011 Annual Meeting, will have an opportunity to make a statement if they so desire, and will be available to respond to appropriate questions.
+If the shareholders do ratify the selection of Ernst & Young as our independent registered public accounting firm, the audit committee may nonetheless select a different auditing firm at any time during the year if it determines that such a change would be in our best interests.
+Representatives of Ernst & Young are expected to be present at the 2012 Annual Meeting, will have an opportunity to make a statement if they so desire, and will be available to respond to appropriate questions.